exercism/docs/mentoring/choosing_a_solution.md

 The second tab is your "Scratchpad".
 You can write code in it, so that you can reference it in your comment.
-It can help you to focus the student to few lines of code which are essential to your comment.
+It can help identify the code that is important when reviewing this exercise.
 This can help your explanations be simpler and clearer.

 The third tab is called "Guidance".